danui/JsonThing/README.md

 # JsonThing

-Java utility for reading and writing "JSON things" such as Map and List.

 Most libraries that work with JSON define polymorphic data types such as JsonObject, JsonArray, JsonNumber, etc.  I think we can simplify that by having just a single JsonThing.
 Whatever type a thing may be.
 Okay